09-02-2025

 1. Identity Verification

-• Legal Entities: Verification involves obtaining and analyzing documents from trade registries, such as certificates of incorporation, articles of association, and beneficial ownership information.
+• Legal Entities: Verify with documents from trade registries (certificates of incorporation, articles of association, beneficial ownership).

 2. Ownership Structure Analysis

-• Beneficial Ownership: Identify individuals who ultimately own or control the company, ensuring they are not involved in illicit activities.
+• Beneficial Ownership: Identify individuals who ultimately own or control the company.

 3. Risk Assessment

-• Sanctions and Watchlists: Cross-check customer information against official sanctions lists and watchlists to identify potential red flags.
+• Sanctions and Watchlists: Cross-check against official lists for red flags.

 4. Enhanced Due Diligence

-• Source of Funds: Investigate the origin of the customer's funds to ensure they are not derived from illicit activities.
+• Source of Funds: Investigate the origin of funds to confirm legitimacy.

-• Business Background: Conduct detailed research into the customer's business operations, financial history, and any potential associations with criminal activities.
+• Business Background: Research financial history and potential links to criminal activities.

 5. Documentation and Record-Keeping